-The Yankees were given a draft pool of $4,192,200 for the 2012 draft.
+The Yankees were given a draft pool of $7,957,400 for the 2013 draft.
 If a team does not sign a top ten rounds pick, they lose the slot money associated with the pick.
 If a team signs one of those players to a below slot bonus, they can use the savings elsewhere.
-The Yankees took advantage of the system by drafting five draft pool friendly college seniors in the top ten rounds, allowing them to reallocate the savings to higher upside players taken after the tenth round.
+The Yankees took advantage of the system by drafting three draft pool friendly college seniors in the top ten rounds, allowing them to reallocate the savings to higher upside players taken after the tenth round.
 All of the team’s picks can be found at Baseball America.

-The deadline to sign draft picks has been moved up to 5pm ET on Friday, July 13th this year.
+The deadline to sign draft picks is 5pm ET on Friday, July 12th this year.
 We’ll keep track of the Yankees’ draft spending with regards to the draft pool in the table below between now and the deadline as best we can.
 Signing bonus information isn’t always the easiest thing to find for non-premium picks.
 If you have any tips, comments, or questions, please email me at mike (at) riveraveblues (dot) com.